 In more recent years, more advanced AI techniques such as deep learning have been applied to NLP.
 Deep learning systems have a large advantage in that they are not taught the rules directly, but instead taught how to learn and apply rules themselves.
 This requires much less feature engineering and direct involvement by researchers and developers.

 Deep learning in NLP involves using machine learning algorithms and models such as convolutional neural networks (CNN) or recurrent neural networks (RNN) to learn the rules for language analysis, as opposed to being taught rules.
-Methods such as word embedding and sentiment analysis are applied to understand relations between words, semantics and context through their association with related words.
-CNNs achieve this by tokenising words into vector representations using look-up tables.
+Methods such as word embedding and sentiment analysis are applied to understand relations between words, semantics, and context through their association with related words.
+CNN's achieve this by tokenizing words into vector representations using look-up tables.
 These are run through layers of nodes that apply weights based on probabilistic intent that, through many different run-throughs, arrive at an optimal conclusion.